-In both situations above, changes in Number of Shares and FIF and/or DIF, if any, are implemented only if the corresponding change in Number of Shares represents at least 5%, 10% or 25% for Standard constituents (as well as securities assigned to Standard size segment but failed other investability requirements to be added to the Index), Small Caps constituents (as well as securities assigned to Small Cap size segment but failed other investability requirements to be added to the Index) and Micro Caps constituents (as well as securities which are constituents of certain non-GIMI based Indexes) respectively of the security's pre-event number of shares used in MSCI Indexes.
+In both situations above, changes in Number of Shares and FIF and/or DIF, if any, are implemented only if the corresponding change in Number of Shares represents at least 5%, 10% or 25% for Standard constituents (as well as securities assigned to Standard size segment but failed other investability requirements to be added to the Index), Small Caps constituents (as well as securities assigned to Small Cap size segment but failed other investability requirements to be added to the Index), Small Caps constituents to be added to the Index) and Micro Caps constituents (as well as securities which are constituents of certain non-GIMI based Indexes) respectively of the security's pre-event number of shares used in MSCI Indexes.
 Changes that do not meet the criteria for implementation at the time of the event as explained above are implemented at the next regularly scheduled Index Review, as per the rules applicable for Index Reviews in accordance with section 3.1.8 of the MSCI GIMI methodology.